How To Write Product Descriptions To Grow Online Sales

 You need goals to measure the success of product descriptions.

 “But this is going to take a long time,” you might be thinking, especially if you rely on product descriptions from your distributors or manufacturers.
 And you’re right, this isn’t a quick process.
-But, if you can commit to writing a dozen or so product descriptions a day using the formula above, you’ll begin to see a variety of benefits:
+However, if you can commit to writing product descriptions using the formula above, you can begin to see a variety of benefits:

 - An increase in conversion rate.